Jacob-Pickard/Quiz-App/README.md

     - Bugs
         None at the moment
     - Features
+        [X] Font for the title at the top of the page should be changed maybe, pretty boring and also the title itself is very out of place it feels like.
+        [X] Enhancing the styling of the site.
+I feel that the styles are super underwhelming and bland.
+This feels like the biggest thing holding my website back.
+        [X] Fix the formatting on the active quizpage to always fit all the important quiz elements on the page.
+The title takes up too much space and leads to the user battling with scrolling.
         [X] Mobile conversion?
         [X] Update the website's colors/Background
         [X] Implement multiple answer questions?